 A waning gibbous Moon is a lunar phase that occurs when the illuminated portion of the Moon visible from Earth decreases from 99% to just over 50%.
 It happens right after the Full Moon and before the last quarter Moon, and lasts for around a week.

-The waning gibbous Moon is often associated with the completion of projects, harvest, and analysis of details.
+The waning gibbous Moon is often associated with completing projects, harvesting, and analysing details.

 The last-quarter Moon